Summary

 Emblematic outfits

-Freestyle has left its mark on the world of fashion, with outfits that have become emblematic: loose-fitting clothes, stylish trainers and accessories such as caps and chains.
-This aesthetic, initially worn by dancers for the freedom of movement it offers, has become a real style that is asserted in the street and on the catwalks.
-Freestyle outfits combine comfort and style, allowing dancers to express their identity and creativity even beyond the dance floor.
+Freestyle has left its mark on the fashion world with iconic outfits: baggy clothes, stylish trainers, accessories like caps and chains, and street style photos.
+This aesthetic, first worn by dancers for the freedom of movement it provides, has become a genuine style embraced both on the streets and on the catwalks.
+Freestyle outfits combine comfort and style, allowing dancers to express their identity and creativity, even beyond the dance floor.

 Working with brands

-Fashion brands, particularly streetwear brands, have been quick to recognise the impact of freestyle dance.
-Collaborations with famous dancers and collections inspired by the freestyle aesthetic have become commonplace, bringing the worlds of dance and fashion closer together.
-Brands such as Nike and Adidas regularly team up with dancers to promote products that combine style and functionality, while paying tribute to freestyle culture.
+Fashion brands, particularly those in streetwear, were quick to grasp the impact of freestyle dance.
+Collaborations with famous dancers and freestyle artists, as well as collections inspired by freestyle aesthetics, have become commonplace, bridging the worlds of dance and fashion.
+Brands like Nike and Adidas regularly partner with dancers to promote products that blend style and functionality, while also paying homage to freestyle culture.

 Impact on music